rawpython/remi/README.md

 Authentication
 ===
-In order to limit the remote access to your interface, you can define a username and password.
+In order to limit remote access to your interface, you can define a username and password.
 It consists of a simple authentication process.
 Just define the parameters **username** and **password** in the start call:
 ```py
 start(MyApp, username='myusername', password='mypassword')